z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 Code '\x16' (hex, that's 22 decimal) is the 'AT' control which sets the cursor position.
-The next 2 bytes provide the x,y cursor character location (0A,0C hex is 10,12 decimal, in this case).
-Note that stdio code takes the arguments in x,y order, which is the opposite way round to Spectrum BASIC's AT operator, and that coordinates are 1-based, not 0-based.
+The next 2 bytes provide the x,y cursor character location (0A,0C hex is 10,12 decimal).
+Note that the stdio code takes the arguments in x,y order, which is the opposite way round to Spectrum BASIC's AT operator, and that coordinates are 1-based, not 0-based.
 That is, the top left corner of the screen is 1,1, not 0,0.